 Eight year old bridesmaid Camilla Hadden was the oldest of the children.
 She is Edward’s goddaughter, and the daughter of his friends Abel and Belinda Hadden.
-Mr. Hadden was, at one time, the press officer for Lady Margaret Thatcher.
+Mr. Hadden was, at one time, the press officer for Margaret Thatcher.

 Next in age, at seven, was page Felix Sowerbutts, the son of Julian and Lucinda Sowerbutts, who are friends of Sophie’s from well before the beginning of her public relations career.